rrama08/rrama08.github.io/architecture/arch_sprint.md

   * Discuss environment types needed
   * Discuss the Deployment cadence requirements (Continuous Delivery vs Deployment)

-All relevant portions of the above topics should be added to the Architecture Story document.
+All relevant portions of the above topics should be added to the product architecture story document.

 * Outline the Run time architecture
   * The team should debate the pros and cons of the possible run time architecture options.
 At this stage, it may be beneficial to draw a decision tree on the board that may help through the discussion.
   * The team should select a good enough approach for the run time architecture with the understanding that this decision may be reviewed and modified at a later time.
 At this stage, the decision could almost be a gun point decision of the run time architecture
-  * Document the decision as simple bullet points in the Architecture Story
+  * Document the decision as simple bullet points in the product architecture story

 **Output:**